gschmutz/stream-processing-workshop/07a-iot-data-ingestion-sys-a-into-mqtt/README.md

 ## Running the Truck Simulator to publish directly to MQTT

+For simulating vehicle tracking data, we are going to use a Java program (adapted from Hortonworks) and maintained [here](https://github.com/TrivadisBDS/various-bigdata-prototypes/tree/master/streaming-sources/iot-truck-simulator/impl).

 Now let's run the simulator for trucks with id 1 - 49.